77yards/permly-chrome/Readme.md

 <H2>Description</H2>

-This extension helps you to generate short links using the perm.ly API for any links or page u select in browser.
+This extension helps you to generate short links using the perm.ly API for any links or page you select in browser.